philipperolet/trg-libs/project.md

++ impl clean-board
+  - move-being calls (incl.
+UI & m00)
+	- and redo tests
+  - move-player calls
+  - move-enemy calls

+- attention: redéployer toutes dépendances post refacto
+  - move-being calls (incl.
+UI & m00)
+	- and redo tests
+  - move-player calls
+  - move-enemy calls

+- score value can be float
+- change to add score formulas for each situation
 - also test with m00 on mzero and hand with gui
+- game step : should we reset it after level up? no.

 # Micro-todo
 + valider rmr avec initialisation & 2 layers fonctionne, en live